RayannonVelarde/Offline-GUI-Topic-Modeling/README.md

 **Backend jobs run separately from the GUI** — Transcription and topic modeling can take time.
 Separate backend processes keep the GUI responsive and make log streaming straightforward.

-**Offline-first workflow** — WhisperX, BERTopic, and Ollama allow the full pipeline to run without cloud services, which matters when audio contains sensitive content.
+**Offline-first workflow** — WhisperX, BERTopic, and GPT4All allow the full pipeline (transcription, topic modeling, and LLM labeling/assistant) to run without cloud services, which matters when audio contains sensitive content.

 **Transcript review before analysis** — Topic modeling is only useful if the transcript is understandable.
 The Review page lets users inspect output before running analysis.